estif34/patakazi/README.md

    - Test user credentials
       - email: user@example.com
       - password: password
-   - Loggin in using the above account allows to alter/edit the seeded data (test job posts)
+   - Loggin in using the above account allows to alter/edit the seeded data (test job posts), or create new ones.

 7. Start the development server:
    ```bash